 Lastly……..

-So as with most things in life leadership is a compromise of styles, personality and no one size fits all.
-Create your vision, have belief and courage in your convictions but don’t forget the context and people you work with to make the most of leading your business to success and prosperity.
-The leader then could use their influence to just organise others, but leadership is about maximizing the efforts of the group or team.
-Focussing on the grand plan and how we can get there together.
+So, as with most things in life, leadership is a compromise of styles, personality, and no one size fits all.
+Create your vision, have belief and courage in your convictions, but don’t forget the context and people you work with to make the most of leading your business to success and prosperity.
+The leader then could use their influence to just organise others, but leadership is about maximising the efforts of the group or team.
+Focusing on the grand plan and how we can get there together.
 Something James Watt and the rest of the Brewdog leadership team have neglected to enact.